rubocode/cdi/fundamentals/systems/index.md

 A coherent system is a result of capturing the essentials — in a sense Platonic forms — so that the captured abstraction is stable and durable.

-Technically, each of the subsystems can contains its own subsystems and so on.
+Technically, each of the subsystems can contain its own subsystems and so on.
 It is silly to impose restrictions on how deep the nesting continues.
 In a real life system, this is part of the design and the architecture of the system.
 It is always trutles all the way down, only now, you are the one